Is Kerala Ayurveda Treatment Different From Mainstream Ayurveda

 Another main difference is – Kerala Ayurvedic doctors use Ashtangahrudayam as the main text book to follow treatments.

-While, rest of the Ayurveda follows usually Charaka Samhita and Sushruta Samhita as the text book for treatment decisions.
+While, rest of the Ayurveda fraternity usually follows Charaka Samhita and Sushruta Samhita as the text book for treatment decisions.

 There is no big difference between the explanations of treatments in Ashtangahrudayam and the other two text books.